A Job Talk with Recent College Grads

 There are many design options for resumes so check around in your field of study to see what is most appropriate.
 Also, today’s readers often scan text rather than read it in-depth.
 Provide employers with textual cues that help them understanding your skills and experience, like adding titles, subtitles and bulleted lists that are easy for them to find information.

 Portfolio.
-For certain fields like fine arts, technical arts and communications, a portfolio is a requirement and there are plenty of free sites where you can create one.
+For certain fields like fine arts, technical arts and communications, a portfolio is a requirement and there are plenty of free sites where you can create one, such as Wix.
 You don’t need a massive selection of work for an HR specialist to look through, two or three examples of your best work are better than publishing a bunch of mediocre work.
 You may even want to take some time to rework or improve some of your past projects now that you have a bit of time on your hands.

 When setting up a portfolio, remember that today’s readers are highly visual.
 Offer them a rich visual experience with imagery and video that you embed.
 It’s easy to make web quality videos using PowerPoint, by creating a slideshow progression of your project from concept to completion.
 You can play with animations and timings and save your work as an MP4 file.
 Upload the file to a video platform like YouTube or Vimeo and grab the code to embed the video in your portfolio.